Locify-AI/locify-backend/README.md

 5. **Response**: Returns only essential fields (name, latitude, longitude, category, narration) in a clean, simple format.

+## Frontend Integration and “Single-Discovery” Strategy

+To minimize MCP/API calls during a session, the frontend fetches POIs once and caches them:

+- When the app opens and the user’s location is first fixed, the frontend calls its Next.js route `GET /api/places?lat=…&lon=…&radius=…`.
+- That route proxies to this backend’s `POST /api/discover-locations`, receives the full list with narrations, and normalizes the payload back to the frontend.
+- The POIs are stored in a global React context so the app doesn’t repeat discovery requests as the user moves.
+- As the user approaches a POI (e.g., within 50m), the UI displays the narration text (already present from discovery or fetched via `GET /api/narration` which proxies to `GET /api/locations/{id}`).

+Benefits:
+- Only one MCP discovery call per session (or per city), dramatically reducing calls and latency.
+- Immediate proximity reactions without refetching discovery data.

 ## Development

 ### Project Structure